JoleneKearse/oldtimey-kearse-vacations/README.md

 ![buttons with tooltips](tooltips.png)

 I had to refactor my code to remove the extra buttons.
+Changing `Button.tsx` to `TooltipIcon.tsx` made it more expressive.